 For many of the areas addressed by this report, the lack of up to date, disaggregated data emerged as a key barrier to the realisation of rights for children with disabilities.
 In many contexts, without up to date data, it is difficult to make an evidence-based argument for reform, or to understand the exact impact of specific laws, policies and programmes on children with disabilities.
 Even where data does exist, it is often fragmented, and definitions of disability vary across different data sources, making it difficult to generate a comprehensive and holistic account of the experiences of children with disabilities.
-While Growing Up in Ireland and the CSO represent important sources of data on children with disabilities which can be compared through time, the lack of data on children with disabilities at all levels of the education system, the lack of data on waiting lists for CAMHS, and the lack of data on children with disabilities awaiting assessments of need under the Disability Act represent just a few of the issues which remain to be addressed.
+While Growing Up in Ireland and the CSO represent important sources of data on children with disabilities at all levels of the education system,741 the lack of data on waiting lists for CAMHS,742 and the lack of data on children with disabilities awaiting assessments of need under the Disability Act743 represent just a few of the issues which remain to be addressed.